Tournament Informed Adversarial Quality Diversity

 Few works tackle the adversarial coevolutionary QD problem. \citep{dharna2024quality} uses a self-play QD algorithm to coevolve Python scripts using LLMs in a pursuer-and-evader game (similar to Cat-and-mouse presented in this paper).
-An LLM estimates the genotypic diversity of scripts by comparing their embedding vectors, and uses an NSLC-type unstructured archive to store the different solutions, requiring a hard-to-set novelty threshold.
+An LLM estimates the genotypic diversity of scripts by comparing their embedding vectors, and uses an NSLC-type archive to store the different solutions.

 GAME~\citep{anne2025generational} is a recent adversarial coevolutionary QD algorithm that leverages MTMB-ME to coevolve both sides of an adversarial problem.
 It is a general QD algorithm applicable to any two-sided adversarial problem (symmetric or asymmetric).
 GAME sequentially iterates the illumination of each side by selecting a set of elites from the previous generation and fixing them as tasks that the current generation competes against.
-In its original version, those tasks are selected based on a behavioral diversity and quality criterion.
-We argue that while being computationally cheap (as it directly reuses the evaluation performed by MT-ME), it disregards the adversarial aspect of the problem.
-In this paper, we propose and compare two new task selection mechanisms that make informed decisions based on a tournament, thereby improving the final quality and diversity of the solutions.
+In its original version, those tasks are selected based on behavioral diversity and quality criteria.
+We argue that while being computationally cheap (as it directly reuses the evaluation performed by MTMB-ME), it disregards the adversarial aspect of the problem.
+In this paper, we propose and compare two new task selection mechanisms that make informed decisions based on a tournament.

-Another limitation of current adversarial QD is the difficulty of using classic QD measures of quality and diversity, such as Behavior Coverage, max Fitness, and QD-Score, in adversarial problems, as both behaviors and fitness depend on the opposing side.
+Another limitation of current adversarial QD is the difficulty of applying classic QD metrics of quality and diversity, such as Behavior Coverage, max Fitness, and QD-Score, to adversarial problems, since both behaviors and fitness depend on the opposing side.
 Taking the maximum fitness of one side can easily correspond to selecting the worst solution on the opposing side, providing little information about the quality of the solutions.
 Behavior Coverage can still be used to compare two runs on the same problem, but it doesn't really answer the question: "Do I have many different solutions for both sides?" because the diversity could arise from one side rather than both.
-There is a need for specific measures of adversarial quality diversity.
+There is a need for specific metrics of adversarial QD.
 This paper proposes six of them.